 - What are the obstacles you think are preventing you from reaching the target condition?
 Which one are you addressing now?

 - What is your next step?
 What do you expect to learn from that step?

 - When can we meet again and go and see what you learned from taking that step?

 - Questions are from Toyota Kata by Mike Rother

-Using follow-up and coaching questions will develop your skills as a manager, the employee skills as a problem solver, and support communication plus learning within the organization.
-As you use the questions more and more, you will gain more knowledge of operations and areas for improvement.
+Using follow-up and coaching questions will develop your skills as a manager, the employee skills as a problem solver and support communication plus learning within the organization.
+As you use the questions more and more, you will learn more about operations and areas for improvement.